kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Continuity.md

 ## Flow rates

 There are three closely related ways to express the amount of fluid flowing in a system per unit time.
-The most basic one is the *volume flow rate* ($Q$) having dimensions of volume divided by time.
+The first one is the *volume flow rate* ($Q$) which expresses the volume of fluid flowing through a system in given amount of time.
 For example, a household faucet has a volume flow rate of about 2 gallons per minute.
 If you close the drain in your sink and leave your faucet open for one minute your sink will contain about 2 gallons of water.

 The volume flow rate through a section of pipe can be related to the pipe's cross-sectional area ($A$) and the average flow velocity ($v$) by the relation